Slimurgical/Archipelago-SC2-data/README.md

 # SC2 Archipelago Map and Mod data
 The original repo contains the required StarCraft2 map and mod data for Archipelago

-# This version of it contains maps I've edited (refer to branch names for types of edits)
-Builded-missions are missions that were No-build missions that I've turned into Build missions.
+--This version of it contains maps I've edited (refer to branch names for types of edits) Builded-missions are missions that were No-build missions that I've turned into Build missions.

 ## Licensing